nerzh/swift-telegram-sdk/README.md

 ### Please, support with ⭐️

-🤖 The wrapper for the Telegram Bot API written in Swift with Vapor.
+🤖 The wrapper for the Telegram Bot API written in Swift.
 It's not a framework.
 There is no special syntax here.
-This is a library that implements all [Telegram Bot API methods](https://core.telegram.org/bots/api#available-methods), which is available to you to work with Vapor.
+This is a library that implements all [Telegram Bot API methods](https://core.telegram.org/bots/api#available-methods), which is available to you to work with Vapor, Smoke, FlyingFox.

 #### Swift Server Side Community
 [Swift Server Side Community - Ukraine / Russian / CIS Telegram Chat](https://t.me/server_side_swift)